 This is SEO that has to do with the actual content that is on your website pages.

 The good news: this is content that you can influence.
-If you're talking about text-based content, on-page SEO includes the actual words, the copywriting.
+If you're talking about text-based content, on-page SEO includes the actual words and the copywriting.

 If you're talking about multimedia content, on-page SEO takes into account how good your videos are, how valuable your podcasts are, and how powerful your webinars are.